A Rookie Parent’s Guide to Marching Band

 - Shako: The hats worn by the members marching on the field.

 - Show Shirt: This is the t-shirt ordered at the time of registration that represents their field show for the year.
 It lists all of the band’s upcoming performances on the back.
 All students get one with their registration fee and will need it to change into after performances and parades.
 You can order more and many parents do.
 It’s really fun as a parent to order one for yourself to wear when volunteering or being with the band, or just to brag!!!

 - Spandex: The black performance wear clothing to be worn under your marching band uniform.

 - Spat Camp: The week in August when the students learn the majority of their field show.
 There are 10-12 hour practices every day this week.
 It is very important to be there as the band not only learns the show, but they bond and come together as a group.

 - Tornado Night Out/Uniform Night Out: This is a required fundraising night(s) when students wear uniforms and are driven by a band parent to local neighborhoods to ask for donations.
 This is a time for students to get to know each other better and is a huge fundraiser for our band...over nine thousand dollars was collected last year!
 Our newest band members are paired up with upperclassmen.
 They will show them what to do.

 - Volunteering: The most rewarding experience of your life while bonding with your student! :) Many opportunities!!

 - YIMs: (pronounced “yimz”) Y.I.M. stands for Youth In Music, the name of the Marching Band Championship competition held the second weekend in October at U.S. Bank Stadium.
 This competition is the culmination of all their hard work in perfecting their field show over the marching band season.
-Our Marching Tornadoes have done very well in their class for the last two years, taking First Place honors in 2016, and First Runner Up honors in 2017.
+Our Marching Tornadoes have done very well in their class for the last three years, taking First Place honors in 2018, First Place honors in 2016, and First Runner Up honors in 2017.
 Students refer to the competition as YIMs.